didiersmith/steve/chapters/filberts-enlightenment.md

 A single gunshot echoed through the warehouse, and a tortured scream followed.
 Filbert couldn't tell if it was one of his, or one of the intruders'.

 "So what can you do?"
 Filbert asked, trying to conceal his annoyance.
 "Give them the runs?"

-Steve laughed.
-"Hah!
-Good one!
-They'd certainly struggle to hit you if they had to run around, wouldn't they?"

-Filbert grumbled at the misinterpreted joke.

 Steve sighed.
 "I can't really afford any interventions, Filbert.
 I'm sorry, but credits are tight."